rohanpotta-v/mlproject/README.md

     a) AWS Elastic Beanstalk -> we create a .ebextensions , and then inside that  , we have a python.config file which tells beanstalk what the entry point of the application is , these folder and file must be present in the repository
     option_settings:
             "aws:elasticbeanstalk:container:python":
-            WSGIPath: application:application  #Here we mention the file name and it must be application.py (so we make a copy of app.py as application.py)
+            WSGIPath: application:application  #Here we mention the file name and it must be application.py (so we make a copy of app.py as application.py and then delete app.py)

-    Go to aws console -> Elastic Beanstalk -> here we connect the github repo and make a code pipeline and which automatiically deploys the application for us. we use codepipeline , github is the source and select the repo and then the deploy is AWS beanstalk
+    Go to aws console -> Elastic Beanstalk -> here we connect the github repo and make a code pipeline and which automatiically deploys the application for us. we use codepipeline , github is the source and select the repo and then the deploy is AWS beanstalk and at the end we get a url and we can access the website.

+    The best part is if there is any change with regard to the github repo (push new code) the new build is automatically triggered.

+    b) Deployment with ec2 instance and ECR in the workflows there is a pipeline build , where we create a docker image and then load it in ECR and then to EC2 in the Ec2 we can set it up as a runner so that we can run our workflow pipeline on the ec2